yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

       - Lower-casing
       - SHA-256 hashing of the normalized text

-    This mode is useful for ad-hoc–heavy workloads where the same logical query appears with minor formatting differences, but it can still merge distinct queries if their normalized forms collide.
+    This mode is useful for ad-hoc-heavy workloads where the same logical query appears with minor formatting differences, but it can still merge distinct queries if their normalized forms collide.

   **Trade-off**: